Building Names: Refer to the Art Building — not CVAD Building — and Art Annex — not CVAD 2.

 -

 Single image dimensions: 1125w x 630h pixels or larger, keeping the same aspect ratio (.jpg or .png).
-The minimum size for type is 28 points.
+The minimum font size is 28 points.
+Be sure to leave space for the UNT CVAD banner in the image you submit; CVAD will add the banner.

 UNTCVAD Instagram • New Grid!

-- 1080w x 1020h px (or larger with the same aspect ratio): .jpg or png.
-This is the minimum size and aspect ratio accepted for the CVAD Instagram posts.
+- 1080w x 1350h px (or larger with the same aspect ratio): .jpg or png.
+This is the minimum size accepted for the CVAD Instagram posts.
 Note: Images of artwork depicting nudity, especially nipples, are often rejected by Meta.
-The minimum size for type is 28 points.
+The minimum font size is 28 points.
 Be sure to leave a 50-pixel margin on the left and right of your image (don't place text there); Instagram crops it in feeds and on reels.
+Be sure to include space for the UNT CVAD banner in the image you submit; CVAD will add the banner.
+(145 px above the banner, 1100px below the banner.)

 - Example of the new grid.

 Posting is paused due to low engagement over 24 months.
-We refer the Twitter audience to Facebook, Instagram and the CVAD News and Views website.
+We direct the Twitter audience to our Facebook, Instagram, and CVAD News and Views website.

 UNTCVAD YouTube